magento/knowledge-base/src/troubleshooting/general/troubleshoot-performance-using-new-relic-on-magento-commerce.md

 <p>Your New Relic <a href="https://docs.newrelic.com/docs/apm/new-relic-apm/apdex/apdex-measuring-user-satisfaction">Apdex score</a> measures users' satisfaction with the response time of your web applications and services.</p>
 </td>
 <td>
 <p>You log in to <a href="https://login.newrelic.com/login">New Relic</a> > APM > Overview.
 On the right side of the Overview page you see the Apdex score graph.
-An Apdex score of 0.5 or less is a point of concern and warrants investigation:Web-transaction times (server requests):</p>
+An Apdex score of 0.5 or less is a point of concern and warrants investigation: Web-transaction times (server requests):</p>
 <ol>
 <ol>
 <li>Log in to <a href="https://login.newrelic.com/login">New Relic</a> > APM > (Select an app) > Overview.
 Make sure the filter is set to Web transactions time on the main chart drop-down filter.
 Below in the Transactions table look for App server time.
 Verify if you have any long running or suspicious transactions.</li>